pieterw2w/apie/docs/05-plugins.md

 There is a list of default Apie plugins.
 These are already set by default with DefaultApie::createDefaultApie().

 - **CorePlugin**: Contains most core logic that is probably not going to be overwritten by any other plugin.
+- **PrimaryKeyPlugin**: Contains logic to map an api resource to a primary key if it is a child object.
 - **DateTimePlugin**: Contains logic to map dates correctly.
 - **CarbonPlugin**: Same as DateTimePlugin but prefers [Carbon](https://carbon.nesbot.com/) instances.
 Ignored if Carbon is not installed.
 - **UuidPlugin**: Maps uuids correctly from [ramsey/uuid](https://github.com/ramsey/uuid).